MrSonder/EE493/README.md

 	* Status Bar displays "Searching!".

 #### Small Tweaks and Configurations
+* Trackbars are added to control the boundary limits:
+	* direction boundary (x-axis limits)
+	* offset (to compansate the offset camera on robot)
 * Unnecessary function initializations are removed or merged.
 * Status Bar will be used as the output window rather than terminal from now on.
 * Window type set to WINDOW_NORMAL for control bar.